Advertisements

 Recognizing the 4 stages of disc herniation is very important as the treatment method depends upon it.
 It helps to answer whether going for conservative treatment or surgery is the only option.
 By and large, we can judge the stage of a disc hernia by the signs and symptoms, but an MRI investigation is recommended to confirm it.

 The first two stages can be managed conservatively with exercises and physiotherapy.
 The third stage, disc extrusion, can also be managed conservatively if proper steps are taken.
-I have authored a book on sciatica, “Sciatica Relieved: Home Exercises and Tips That Actually Work” where you can get all the step-by-step methods to get rid of sciatica pain.
+I have authored a book on sciatica, “Sciatica Relieved: Home Exercises and Tips That Actually Work” which provides all the step-by-step methods to eliminate sciatica pain.
 I strongly recommend you to get the book and read it for pain-free sciatica.

 No, herniated disc if detected early, can be easily managed by physiotherapy and exercises.
 A late case needs surgical intervention followed by physical therapy and exercises.
 However, there is chances of recurrence, so one must be careful.